Jump to content

 5. Shame really, the pipe is quite simple.
 I guess that the demand isn't enough to make one.
 Could also try contacting some sellers on eBay that are breaking glanza's.
 They may have one.

-7. The only one I've seen is the JPerformance one but they don't seem to have the best reputation for sending orders out of late.
+8. The only one I've seen is the JPerformance one but they don't seem to have the best reputation for sending orders out of late.
 Looks like the HDi intercooler kit uses a short hot pipe route.
 You used to be able to buy just the pipework, might be worth asking HDi.
 Try and buy the hot pipe as a spare part?
 Pretty sure any of the fabricators (Wepr, Race tech, TD etc.) could make one, not a particularly hard design.
 Custom one off so may cost a bit.
-Or another thought, haven't played with a CT9 but if you can clock the compressor housing so the outlet faces down you could end up wit
+Or another thought, haven't played with a CT9 but if you can clock the compressor housing so the outlet faces down you could end up with an even shorter route.
+Would still need a custom pipe (2 bolt flange with a stepped up pipe diameter with rolled bead.).
+Would make actuator very difficult to mount though so may end up external gate.
+Just a thought.

-10. Cheers for the advice, the piggyback I have is capable of boost control using a PWM table, duty cycle against rpm so was planning on using it to control boost solenoid.
+11. Cheers for the advice, the piggyback I have is capable of boost control using a PWM table, duty cycle against rpm so was planning on using it to control boost solenoid.
 Was going to use a 6psi wastegate spring to bring boost in slow and use solenoid to increase in mid range and stop boost tailing off at the top.
 And yes I don't want it all coming in low down as I have no desire to meet Rodney or his brothers!
 To start with I'll stick with stock N/A cams and C:R, use corolla tubular inlet mani and try TF then TD then Hybrid if I feel the need.
-(Knowing my luck both the turbos are shag
+(Knowing my luck both the turbos are shagged so I may end up with the Hybrid "opportunity" anyway.)
+Take it easy

-12. Interesting stuff again, I am planning on using a corolla manifold on my turbo build as well (design seems best compromise for n/a performance to 6k rpm ceiling and equal length runners with central feed to all 4 cylinders - good for equal cylinder filling on boost), was just wondering what the rationale behind increasing the plenum volume was?
+13. Interesting stuff again, I am planning on using a corolla manifold on my turbo build as well (design seems best compromise for n/a performance to 6k rpm ceiling and equal length runners with central feed to all 4 cylinders - good for equal cylinder filling on boost), was just wondering what the rationale behind increasing the plenum volume was?
 You mentioned in another post that the 5efe manifold you were using has a bad balance across cylinders- "cylinder 1 being the weakest down nearly 20% at 6psi boost levels against cylinder 3 at the 100% reference strongest cylinder".
-Was
+Was this tested on a flow bench?
+Or do you have pressure monitoring on all 4 inlet runners?
+If so sounds cool, pics please!
+Also the Audi twin plate throttle, is this still necessary to help fill cylinders evenly now you've switched to the corolla mani?
+Or is there another purpose you've yet to reveal!
+Good work so far

 ×